grafana/grafana-github-actions/README.md

 This check will enforce that an active decision of including a change in changelog/release notes needs to be taken for every pull request.

-This check uses the [Label Check](#label-check) and it's detailed description is applicable to this check config as well.
+This check uses the [Label Check](#label-check) and its detailed description is applicable to this check config as well.

-If the result of the Label Check is success status with `labels.exists` message the check will continue to validate the PR title:
+If the result of the Label Check is a "success" status with `labels.exists` message, the check will continue to validate the PR title:
 - If the PR title formatting is not valid, e.g. `<Area>: <Summary>`, it will create a failure status explaining that PR title formatting is invalid.

 If the PR title is valid it will continue to validate the PR body.
-If you use `breakingChangeLabels` it will check if any of the labels exists on a pull request and if so, it will verify that a breaking change notice section has been added to the PR body:
+If you use `breakingChangeLabels` it will check if any of the labels exist on a pull request and if so, it will verify that a breaking change notice section has been added to the PR body:
-- If there's no breaking change notice section it will create a failure status explaining that PR lacks a breaking change notice.
+- If there is no breaking change notice section, it will create a failure status explaining why.

 ```json
 {